At WLHS, students have the opportunity to participate in a wide variety of liberal arts co-curricular activities geared to many different interests.

 The goal is to increase the number of edible species that are growing in Wisco's greenhouse, both fish and plant, and to expose students to a model of sustainable development practices.
 Students are encouraged to volunteer to tend the plants and fish in the greenhouse as they learn about aquaponics.

-• Plautz Fund
+• Plautz & ViTech Funds

 The Lauretta Plautz Fund is a portfolio of stocks donated by Mr. Mark Plautz in memory of his wife.
 Students are selected each year to research and monitor these stocks.
 Decisions are made on which stocks to buy and sell in the fund and how to best distribute the dividend earnings for use by WLHS.